ColoradoCollege-MathCS/coral/README.md

 - PySide6 - Qt (and qt-quick) bindings for python
 - numpy - Working with the data structure that holds the labels for each pixel
 - Scikit Image - Provides flood fill functionality, as well as image dims
+- torch and torchvision - Used to train and run the machine learning model that provides predicted labels

 ### Running the application
 These instructions are to run the application while it is in develoment, and will be different when distributed to end users.